 Check with your web-host, how often do they do full backups of your site’s data, meaning your database and all files you have associated with your website, and should you need access to these files to restore the data, what is the required process.
 If you are in Ireland check out Letshost.ie who have a great backup policy.
 Some hosts have cPanel installed which will allow you to run a full backup also.

 The wordpress backup plugin is a great tool for backing up your WordPress database – that is everything you have written on your blog, and the actual database that supports this.
 You can use this plugin to schedule a regular backup – which is e-mailed to you on a specified basis.
 Once activated you will find a backup option under the manage menu, I would strongly recommend against saving the backup to the server, as this may be publicly accessible, having it e-mailed is a good idea, or better still saving to your PC.
 I find deleting spam before the backup is a great idea to speed up the download, particularly relevant for those with slower connections and you really don’t need a spam backup, easy to do if you use Askimet.
 Remember this backup process does not include any themes, plugins, images, or WordPress PHP and config files.

 Step 2 – The files

-Getting the rest of the files is the next part, using your favorite FTP client, such as FileZilla (free), log on via FTP to your wordpress installation and copy the entire folder including subdirectories, ensuring your themes, uploaded images, plugins and modified files are all in there, which they should be anyway, and copy to your PC.
+Getting the rest of the files is the next part, using your favorite FTP client, such as FileZilla (free), log on via FTP to your WordPress installation and copy the entire folder including subdirectories, ensuring your themes, uploaded images, plugins, and modified files are all in there, which they should be anyway, and copy to your PC.
 This process may take a while depending on the amount of data and your broadband connection.

 Points to note

-You don’t need to become a backup freak, but just remember to do it, a simply entry to Google calendar to remind you when to do it is a nice idea, they even send you text reminders, you have no excuse really.
+You don’t need to become a backup freak, but just remember to do it, a simple entry to Google calendar to remind you when to do it is a nice idea, they even send you text reminders, you have no excuse really.